Antique Washboard: From Laundry Time to Jam Sessions

 Sara was born in Louisville, Kentucky, in the late 1800s, meaning she grew up as a Black woman living in the Jim Crow south.
 Later, she left the south to tour and travel the country, including Puerto Rico, as well as Cuba and Jamaica.
 She was a well-known Vaudeville performer, a talented singer/songwriter and she even recorded under the names Margaret Johnson and Sally Robers

-Together, this group blended blues with the improvisational and unique sounds of the jug, creating a style that would influence early jazz.
-Sara’s recordings remain some of the earliest commercial examples of jug band music, a genre rooted in resourcefulness and creativity – two themes I’m finding in women again and again as I write this blog.
+This group blended blues with the improvisational and unique sounds of the jug, creating a style that would influence early jazz.
+Sara’s recordings remain some of the earliest commercial examples of jug band music, a genre rooted in resourcefulness and creativity – two themes I’m finding in women again and again.

 A Personal Reflection on My Washboard